 [This call has now closed]

 The selected artists to make new commissions are: Rama Duwaji, Meera Krishnamurthy and Nuka Nayu.
 Read more about them here.
-Their work will premiere online in July 2021.
+Their work will premiere online from July 2021.

 Chang/ce.
 An open call for Animations